danielgafni/website/www/content/_index.md

 max_posts = 4
 +++

 This is my personal website.

-You may or may not find something useful here.
+It's WIP.